I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddsysenv/ns-ntddsysenv-_xvariable_name_and_value.md

 ## Members

 `Attributes`

 Attributes of the system environment variable.

 `Name`

 Name of the system environment variable.

+`NextEntryOffset`

+The location of the next entry in the array of XVARIABLE_NAME structures reprieved by the  <a href="..\ntddsysenv\ni-ntddsysenv-ioctl_sysenv_enum_variables.md">IOCTL_SYSENV_ENUM_VARIABLES</a> request.

 `ValueLength`

 The length of the value.

 `ValueOffset`

 The value of the system environment variable.

 `VendorGuid`

 The vendor GUID.

 ## Requirements